-Investment consultants (DB and DC)
+Investment Consultants (DB and DC)

-- Advise how climate-related risks and opportunities might affect the funding position of the DB Sections over the short, medium, and long-term, including implications for the investment strategy, long-term objectives, and journey plan - Advise how climate-related risks and opportunities should be considered as part of the DC default investment strategy review and broader self-select range - Assist the Trustee to incorporate climate change into governance arrangements, risk register, contingency planning and monitoring framework and communication with stakeholders (including, but not limited to, its TCFD reporting) as appropriate - Provide training and updates to the Trustee on relevant climate-related matters - Help the Trustee to formulate investment beliefs in relation to climate change and reflect these in the Scheme investment policies and strategy - Advise how climate-related risks and opportunities might affect different asset classes in which the Scheme might invest over the short, medium, and long-term, and the implications for the Scheme investment strategy and journey plan - Advise the Trustee on the appropriateness and effectiveness of the Scheme's investment managers' processes, expertise and resources for the governance and management of climate-related risks and opportunities.
-For example, in June 2022 the DB investment consultant provided a view on one of the Scheme's asset managers' responsible investment credentials in response to a question from the Investment Committee about potential 'greenwashing'. - Engage with the investment managers to improve their climate-related integration over time - Assist the Trustee to incorporate climate change into their investment monitoring - Undertake scenario analysis which illustrates how the Scheme may be affected under different climate pathways, assisting the Trustee with interpretation and use of the results, and advising on when it might be appropriate to update the analysis - Assist the Trustee to identify, monitor, and use suitable climate-related metrics and targets in relation to Scheme investments (including liaising with the investment managers regarding the metrics)
+- Advise how climate-related risks and opportunities might affect the funding position of the DB Sections over the short, medium, and long-term, including implications for the investment strategy, long-term objectives, and journey plan - Advise how climate-related risks and opportunities should be considered as part of the DC default investment strategy review and broader self-select range - Assist the Trustee to incorporate climate change into governance arrangements, risk register, contingency planning and monitoring framework and communication with stakeholders (including, but not limited to, its TCFD reporting) as appropriate - Provide training and updates to the Trustee on relevant climate-related matters - Help the Trustee to formulate investment beliefs in relation to climate change and reflect these in the Scheme investment policies and strategy - Advise how climate-related risks and opportunities might affect different asset classes in which the Scheme might invest over the short, medium, and long-term, and the implications for the Scheme investment strategy and journey plan - Advise on any new and emerging risks and opportunities in relation to climate change.
+For example, during 2023 the DC Committee was briefed by the advisor on biodiversity risks and opportunities. - Advise the Trustee on the appropriateness and effectiveness of the Scheme's investment managers' processes, expertise and resources for the governance and management of climate-related risks and opportunities.
+For example, in November 2023, following a presentation from ICG to the DB investment committee, the DB investment consultant provided its view on how ICG stands in terms of governance on climate change, based on the replies from the asset manager and the views from its internal research team. - Engage with the investment managers to improve their climate-related integration over time - Assist the Trustee to incorporate climate change into their investment monitoring - Undertake scenario analysis which illustrates how the Scheme may be affected under different climate pathways, assisting the Trustee with interpretation and use of the results, and advising on when it might be appropriate to update the analysis - Assist the Trustee to identify, monitor, and use suitable climate-related metrics and targets in relation to Scheme investments (including liaising with the investment managers regarding the metrics), and assisting with an annual review as to whether these metrics and targets remain appropriate.